ovh/docs/pages/platform/ai/deploy_tuto_10_locust/guide.en-gb.md

 We now have the confirmation that our API is up and running, let's try to load test it.

 We will simply simulate several curl command.
-With the tool locust, we can simulate several users and define a number of calls to the API we want per minute.
+With the tool locust, we can simulate several users and define a number of calls per minute to the API.
 This can be easily done with the locust's interface.
-But before use this interface, we need to launch the locust and configure the tool.
+But before using this interface, we need to launch the locust and configure the tool.
 This can be easily done with python.
 Let's do this !

 ### Install locust.io